PyFPGA/pyfpga/docs/index.rst

 ..
 ATTENTION::

-  (2024-05-20) PyFPGA is in the process of being strongly rewritten/simplified.
+  (2024-05-31) PyFPGA is in the process of being strongly rewritten/simplified.
   Most changes are internal, but the API will also change.

 .. toctree::

    intro
+   basic
+   advanced
    hooks
+   tools
    api